 Provincial Judge Graeme Garson said part of the problem is that women and the police officers, lawyers and social workers they contact don't really know what a woman's rights in a domestic dispute are.
 "Police and social workers say there's nothing we can do about this until you have been beaten up," Judge Garson said.
-"And I've heard lawyers say that until you are assaulted, Mrs. So-andso, until you are beaten up, the code that if someone has a serious belief someone is.
+"And I've heard lawyers say that until you are assaulted, Mrs. So-andso, until you are beaten up, we can't do anything.